-Sommet Saint-Sauveur Ski Resort is a ski area located in the province of Quebec in Canada.
+Sommet Saint-Sauveur is a ski area located in the province of Quebec in Canada.
 The resort is in the town of Saint-Sauveur, QC.

-Sommet Saint-Sauveur is not a part of any nationwide lift pass system.
+Sommet Saint-Sauveur is not a part of any nationwide lift ticket system.
 Passes such as Epic, IKON, or Mountain Collective allow pass holders to ski at multiple mountians with a single purchase.
 Unfortunately, none of those passes with with Sommet Saint-Sauveur.
 To purchase season passes, you'll need to visit Sommet Saint-Sauveur's website.

 Sommet Saint-Sauveur Terrain Overview